Shastel/reverse-int/README.md

 4. Press the submit button and enjoy

 ### Notes
 1. We recommend you to use nodejs of version 12 or lower.
-If you using any of features that does not supported by node v12, score won't be submitted.
+If you using are any of the features which are not supported by v12, the score won't be submitted.
-2. Please be sure that each of your test in limit of 30sec.
+2. Each of your test case is limited to 30 sec.